georapbox/alert-element/README.md

 > Animations respect the users' `prefers-reduced-motion` setting.
 > If the user has enabled the setting on their system, the animations will be disabled and the element will be shown/hidden instantly.
 > To disable animations for all users no matter their settings, you can set the `customAnimations` property to `null`.
+>
+> As of **version 1.2.0**, you can also disable animations using the `no-animations` attribute or `noAnimations` property.
+> This provides a more declarative way to disable animations without having to set custom animations to `null`,
+> although setting `customAnimations` to `null` will still work as before.

 ## Invoker Commands (Experimental)